pingel-org/axle/README.md

 Care has been taken to choose conceptual pillars that cover a wide range of ideas without introducing unnecessary inconsistencies or impedance mismatches.

+(This section will eventually be updated with more concrete examples.)

 History
 -------